AmingAndrei/violence.website/content/species/devils/void_whales.md

 Void Whales are omnivorous and generally form small, loosely organized herds, exhibiting a temperament that is typically passive and inquisitive, though they may undergo sudden behavioural shifts in the presence of perceived threats.

 They are characterized by high cognitive faculties and employ a complex communication system based on the release of bioluminescent microbial trails.
 These trails originate from glands located along the fins and tail, dispersing rapidly through the air.
-Trail coloration and movement patterns encode detailed information, functioning as a visual language unique to the species.
+Trail colouration and movement patterns encode detailed information, functioning as a visual language unique to the species.

 Defensive and Predation Strategy